 It is important to note that some information may be stored without the user’s knowledge, in effect where the user’s identity has been cloned.

-The law and defences for indecent images
+Indecent images law and defences

 It is therefore a criminal offence to possess indecent images or pseudo-images in order to distribute or show them, or publish any advertisement for indecent photographs of children.
 The maximum sentence for distribution is 10 years in prison.